The Debt Ceiling: Long and Short Term Consequences

 During the next 2 weeks, Congress will be asked once again to raise the limit on the federal debt ceiling.
-We don’t need to wonder if the debt ceiling will be raised or not.
-Every time in history that congress has been asked to raise the debt ceiling, it has voted to do so.
+We don’t need to wonder if the debt ceiling will be raised.
+Every time in history that Congress has been asked to raise the debt ceiling, it has voted to do so.
 It seems unlikely that this year will be any different.
 You’ll hear a lot of rhetoric during the next 2 weeks over this issue.
-There’ll be finger-pointing, accusation and name-calling, but at the end of the day the debt ceiling will be raised.
+There’ll be finger-pointing, accusation, and name-calling, but at the end of the day, the debt ceiling will be raised.

 I want to discuss the consequences of this decision; both in terms of what will happen when the debt ceiling is raised and what would happen if it were not.
 The consequences are best expressed in the words of the Treasury Department itself.